ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   accessible system search path.

    * `:none` disables preprocessing.
-   * `:all` enables preprpocessing for all mockable header files and test C files.
+   * `:all` enables preprocessing for all mockable header files and test C files.
    * `:mocks` enables only preprocessing of header files that are to be mocked.
    * `:tests` enables only preprocessing of your test files.

   [test-preprocessing]: #preprocessing-behavior-for-tests

+  **Default**: `:none`

+* `:use_deep_preprocessor`

+  This option is an addon to `:use_test_preprocessor`.
+It allows Ceedling to better support situations where definitions required for building might be buried in the include chain.
+It directly lists all includes in the chain to better track these.

+   * `:none` disables deep preprocessing, leaving normal shallow mode.
+   * `:all` enables deep preprocessing for all mockable header files and test C files.
+   * `:mocks` enables deep preprocessing of header files that are to be mocked.
+   * `:tests` enables deep preprocessing of your test files.

   **Default**: `:none`